vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 > The project involves predicting a buildings Site Energy Usage Intensity metric, which was the `site_eui` feature in the dataset (regression problem).
 To solve this problem, I first separated the dataset into twelve individual datasets based on buildings with similar `site_eui` usage patterns and other characteristics.
 I then engineer features, perform leave one group out cross validation, and finally train an ensemble model (XGBoost, LightGBM, and CatBoost regressors) for each dataset on the most powerful features.
 My final solution ended up in the top 10% of the final leaderboard.

+## Helper Functions

+To make the code in the projects modular, I have used helper functions that include reusable code for **reading data**, **preprocessing tasks**, **feature engineering**, **cross validation** and **modelling**.
+Feel free to check out my [github](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/blob/master/site-eui-pred-final.ipynb) repository for indepth docstrings of each function and post an [issue](https://github.com/vedanthv/Site-Energy-Intensity-Prediction/issues) if you want to report a bug for any of the functions.